rangertaha/urlinsane/README.md

 ## In Progress

-- I am currently developing a database backend to store results, datasets, languages, and word embeddings.
+- I am currently developing a sqlite database backend to store results, datasets, languages, and word embeddings.
 This approach aims to reduce the overall binary size, enable more advanced analysis, and allow the program to download updates in the future.
 Words often have interrelationships that are best represented in a database, ensuring better storage and improved efficiency.

 - Exploring the possibility of replacing the chained task pipeline with a DAG-based pipeline.